bigfix/developer.bigfix.com/site/reference/types/bes-action.md

 # multiple flag of &lt;bes action&gt; : boolean

-Returns `True` if the specified action is a multiple action (see single flag of &lt;bes action&lt;).
+Returns `True` if the specified action is a multiple action (see single flag of &lt;bes action&gt;).

 # name of &lt;bes action&gt; : string